openid/fapi/FAPI_2_0_Security_Profile.md

 ## Security Considerations

+### DPoP Proof Replay

+An attacker of type A7 (see [@attackermodel]) may be able to obtain DPoP proofs that they can then replay.

+This may also allow reuse of the DPoP proof with an alterered request, as DPoP does not sign the body of HTTP requests nor most headers.
+For example, for a payment request the attacker might be able to specify a different amount or destination account.

+Possible mitigations for this are:

+1. Resource servers uses short-lived DPoP nonces to reduce the time window where a request can be replayed
+2. Resource servers implement replay preventation using the `jti` header as explained in [@!I-D.ietf-oauth-dpop]
+3. Replay of an altered request can be prevented by using signed resource requests as per FAPI Message Signing
+4. Consider MTLS sender-constraining instead of DPoP

+These mitigations may have potential complexity, performance or scalability tradeoffs.
+Attacker type A7 is represents a powerful attacker and mitigations may not be necessary for many ecosystems.

 ### JWKS URIs

 This profile supports the use of `private_key_jwt` and in addition allows the use of